wargabasdat/Seleksi-2021-Tugas-1/README.md

 ## Requirements
-In order to run the whole __Steam Scraper__ program, it requires the following programs to be installed in your system first
+In order to run the whole __Steam Scraper__ program, it requires the following programs to be installed in your system first:
 1. __Python__, tested using version 3.9.5
 2. A Database Management System, __MariaDB__

-Alongside those programs, we also need to install a couple of module/packages. __You can run this command on `command prompt` or `cmd` directly__
+Alongside those programs, we also need to install a couple of module/packages. __You can run these commands on `command prompt` or `cmd` directly__
 1. __beautifulsoup4__ python package.
 This package is used for extracting/pulling out data from given web URL (HTML)
     ```
     pip install beautifulsoup4
     ```
 2. A parser module package.
 There are a couple of options like __'lxml', 'html.parser', or 'html5lib'__.
-This parser functions to parse HTML that's previously extracted using __beautifulsoup__.
-You only need to install one of these.
+This parser functions to parse HTML that's previously extracted using `beautifulsoup`. __You only need to install one of these__.
 In most cases, the parser won't matter too much as long as you're working with good HTML.
 In our case (Scraping from Steam), they all give the same result.
 I personally use __'html5lib'__.

     To install 'lxml' parser package
       ```